MicrosoftDocs/visualstudio-docs/docs/msbuild/how-to-build-specific-targets-in-solutions-by-using-msbuild-exe.md

 ## Troubleshooting

-If you would like to examine the options available to you, you can use a debugging option built into MSBuild to do so.
+If you would like to examine the options available to you, you can use a debugging option provided by MSBuild to do so.
 Set the environment variable `MSBUILDEMITSOLUTION=1` and build your solution.
 This will produce an MSBuild file named `<SolutionName>.sln.metaproj` that shows MSBuild's internal view of the solution at build time.
-It can be inspected to determine what targets are available to build.
+You can inspect this view to determine what targets are available to build.

-Do not build with this environment variable set as a matter of course; it can cause problems building projects in your solution.
+Do not build with this environment variable set unless you need this internal view.
+This setting can cause problems building projects in your solution.

 ## See Also
  [Command-Line Reference](../msbuild/msbuild-command-line-reference.md)